Trustroots/Trustroots-React-Native/README.md

 - errors: vector of errors
 - services: {
    :toaster obj
-   :featch obj
+   :fetch obj
 }

 #### Other notes

-* In future Prismatic schmema should be updated to core.spec.
+* In future Plumatic schema should be changed to core.spec.

 ### Handlers

-- Inintialization
+- Initialization
   - `[:initialize-db]` loads intial version of database.
-  - `[:registe-service service-obj]` Register helper function for dependency injection.
+  - `[:register-service service-obj]` Register helper function for dependency injection.
 - Navigation
   - `[:set-page page]` Change UI view.

-- Autentication related
+- Authentication related
-  - `[auth/login {:user username :pwd password}]`
+  - `[:auth/login {:user username :pwd password}]`
-   - `[auth/login-success user-obj]`
+   - `[:auth/login-success user-obj]`
-   - `[auth/login-error error-obj]`
+   - `[:auth/login-error error-obj]`

 - `[:message/send-to to-user-id content]`
   - `[:message/send-to-success message]`
   - `[:message/send-to-fail error]`

-Require refactoring.
+#### Requires refactoring.

 Currently support only one page and are clumsy to use.

-- `[inbox/fetch]` get users discussion threads form REST API
+- `[:inbox/fetch]` get users discussion threads form REST API
-  - `[inbox/fetch-success data]`
+  - `[:inbox/fetch-success data]`
-  - `[inbox/fetch-failed error-obj]`
+  - `[:inbox/fetch-failed error-obj]`
 - `[:conversation/fetch user-id]` get conversion with given username
   - `[:conversation/fetch-success data]`
   - `[:conversation/fetch-fail]`
-- `[show\conversation-with user-id]` Fetch discusison, move to conversation page and set current conversation (that should be shown to given user id).
+- `[:show/conversation-with user-id]` Fetch discusison, move to conversation page and set current conversation (that should be shown to given user id).

-Obsolete handlers
+#### Obsolete handlers
 - `[:load-db]` load whole db form local storage.
 - `[:save-db]` save whole db to local storage.
 - `[:set-db]` Helper for setting whole database.
-- `[:storage-error]` error in loadin or saving data to local storage.
+- `[:storage-error]` error in loading or saving data to local storage.
 - `[:logout]` Should be :auth/logout
 - `[:login user-pwd-obj]` us :auth/login instead.

 #### Handler ideas

-- `[sync/from-remote timestamp]` get all users, conversations related current user.
-This handls replaces :inbox and :converstion handlers
+- `[:sync/from-remote timestamp]` get all users, conversations related current user.
+This handler replaces `:inbox and :conversation handlers
-  - `[sync/from-remote-success data]`
+  - `[:sync/from-remote-success data]`
-  - `[sync/from-remote-failed data]`
+  - `[:sync/from-remote-failed data]`
-- `[sync/from-local]` load data from local storage.
-This is run allways when user starts app.
+- `[:sync/from-local]` load data from local storage.
+This is run always when user starts the app.
-  -  `[sync/from-local-success data]`
+  -  `[:sync/from-local-success data]`
-  -  `[sync/from-local-fail error-data]` (possibly uses have not logged ever)
+  -  `[:sync/from-local-fail error-data]` (possibly user has never logged in)
-- `[sync/to-local]`` save users, last-sync-timestam and inbox to local storage.
+- `[:sync/to-local]` save users, last-sync-timestamp and inbox to local storage.
-  - `[sync/to-local-success]`
+  - `[:sync/to-local-success]`
-  - `[sync/to-local-fail]`
+  - `[:sync/to-local-fail]`

 #### Other notes

-* In new version of re-frame events with and without side-effect are separated more in more elegent way.
+* In new version of re-frame events with and without side-effects are separated more in more elegent way.
 This should be upgraded at somepoint to never version.

 ### Subscriptions

 - `[:get-db]` returns db as is.
 This is mainly for testing in REPL, don't use it in any component.
-- `[:inbox/get]` Returns user convesation listing.
+- `[:inbox/get]` Returns user conversation listing.
 - `[:get-page]` Get currently active page.
-- `[:current-conversation]` Return currently active coveration (or nil)
+- `[:current-conversation]` Return currently active conversation (or nil)
-- `[:get-user-of-current-converation]` Get user id of person with whom user have converation with.
+- `[:get-user-of-current-converation]` Get user id of person with whom user have conversation with.
 - `[:auth-status]` Return object that informs if authentication is in progress and succeed and possible error, if authentication have failed.

 #### Notes

-Namesing should be consistent with handler.
-E.g. :current-conversation should be :coversation/current.
+Naming should be consistent with handlers.
+E.g. :current-conversation should be :conversation/current.

 ## License